Frequently Asked Questions

 What is the role of parents at Cimarron?

-On Tuesday and Thursday, you just drop off your students!
-On Monday, Wednesday, and Friday, parents are responsible for instruction at home.
+Each Cimarron day, you just drop off your students!
+During the remaining 3 week days, parents are responsible for instruction at home.
 For more information, please visit the At-Home Learning portion of our website.

 What grades do you offer?